TomDemeranville/orcid-update-java/README.md

 #Orcid Profile Updater

 This is a java based application can log users in via ORCID OAuth and push new works into their profiles.
-It was built to work with a British Library service called Ethos, but is easily customizable for other metadata providers.
+It was built to work with a British Library service called Ethos (http://ethos.bl.uk), but is easily customizable for use with other metadata providers.

 The user journey is: